ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/bootstrap_current.md

 Sauter et al.[^4] [^5] provides a formula using the exact Fokker–Planck operator and without any approximation on the plasma geometry or collisionality.
-In this way we have been able to accurately determine the neoclassical resistivity and the coefficients for the bootstrap current which allows one to calculate the bootstrap fraction
+In this way we have been able to accurately determine the neoclassical resistivity and the coefficients for the bootstrap current which allows one to calculate the bootstrap fraction.

 Is selected by setting `i_bootstrap_current = 4`